-A new business email fraud scheme has recently emerged that every business should be aware of.
-The Business Email Compromise is a sophisticated international effort that targets businesses working with foreign suppliers and businesses that regularly perform wire transfer payments.
+Business email fraud is something that every business should be vigilant of.
+Business email compromise is a sophisticated effort that targets businesses working with foreign suppliers and businesses that regularly perform wire transfer payments.
 These schemes have resulted in nearly $200 million in losses in the United States.
 Businesses that perform any type of electronic payments or check payments are also at risk.

 What to look out for

 Here are some common features to all these ruses.
 By being aware of them you can help protect your company against fraud.

 - The target companies have used free web-based email for business purposes.

 - The fraud artists have identified persons in the target company responsible for making payments.